Non-Denominational Wedding Ceremony Marcia Sloane

 to comfort you in times of sorrow,

-to support you in your work and all life’s challenges,
+to support you in all life’s challenges,

 to be faithful to you and care for you always.
-OR

 IX. (optional) Passing of the rings: If this is a double ring ceremony, the rings can be passed around the group so everyone present can see them and silently send their best wishes.
 The rings need to be securely tied onto a pillow and placed in a basket that can be easily passed.
 Someone, perhaps the person who is carrying the rings, can initiate the passing of the basket around the circle and then bring to the Officiant.
 A musical interlude can accompany the passing of the basket.